oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Instead, the values are generally read or written through URLs.

 ::: example
-Example <a id="entityWithStreamProperty" href="#entityWithStreamProperty">80</a>: read an entity and select a stream property
+Example [80](:entityWithStreamProperty): read an entity and select a stream property

 ```
 GET http://host/service/Products(1)?$select=Thumbnail